Mission-Driven, Philanthropic, Accountable, Compassionate, Transformative.

 As a 501(c)(3) designated nonprofit organization, we are supported by a strong network of professionals in healthcare, finance, and business management.
 In working with us, these developing communities receive thoughtful aid based in research and tailored to their specific needs.
 We provide them with the tools they need to serve as active participants in the transformation of their lives, not merely as recipients.

-“MPACT FOR MANKIND’s mission is to transform communities by improving health outcomes, enhancing knowledge, and promoting sustainable development.”
+“MPACT FOR MANKIND’s mission is to transform communities by improving health outcomes, enhancing knowledge, and providing hope while promoting sustainable growth.”

 Jackie Zeigler, MCD CCC-SLP, MHA